giladreich/QuickCut/docs/README.md

 As soon as you click the `Default` button, all shortcuts for the selected profile will be activated.

-### Creating your first `Action`
+#### Creating your first Action

 There are two types of actions:

 * Key Mapping - maps a desired key to the specified key (no restart required).
-* Start Application - maps a desired key to the specified action, i.e open specific directory or your favorite application.
+* Start Application - maps a desired key to the specified action, i.e launch a specific directory or your favorite application.

 `Key Mapping` looks as follows: